 The better to hear you

 Dogs can’t detect where sounds come from as well as people can.
 Maybe when you talk to your dog, he's trying to identify the sound source, possibly wondering if it’s actually coming from you.

-Your dog might also be trying to hear the words you're saying more clearly, in order to identify certain words or phrases he recognizes.
-For example, if your dog knows the words "sit" or "treat," he might tilt his head in order to better hear the sounds he knows and can respond to.
+Your furry family member may also be trying to hear you more clearly, in order to identify certain words or phrases he associates with rewards.
+If your best pal knows "sit" or "treat," he might tilt his head in order to reassure himself he heard the sound correctly, especially when it means a food reward.

 Pet Parenting in the Palm of Your Hand